-The SHPO review period will follow the current FHWA/PennDOT/SHPO interagency funding agreement under FAST (2015).
-If SHPO reviews a finding of No Historic Properties Affected or No Adverse Effect and does not respond within the review period, PennDOT may proceed with the project.
-For projects where the USACE is the lead agency, the District should check with the appropriate USACE District before proceeding.
-Some USACE Districts insist upon a response letter from SHPO.
+The SHPO review period will follow the current FHWA/PennDOT/SHPO interagency funding agreement (for FHWA funded projects).
+If the SHPO reviews a finding of No Historic Properties Affected or No Adverse Effect and does not respond within the review period, PennDOT may proceed with the project.
 The CRP should put a note in the project file documenting the decision to proceed.
 For a finding of selected No Adverse Effect, or Adverse Effect, a 30-day review will be the norm.

-Expedited Reviews - PennDOT may occasionally request an expedited review from SHPO.
-PennDOT and SHPO will mutually agree upon the review time on a case-by-case basis.
-The Cultural Resources Unit Manager must make all requests for expedited review.
+Expedited Reviews - PennDOT may occasionally request an expedited review from the SHPO.
+PennDOT and the SHPO will mutually agree upon the review time on a case-by-case basis.
+The Cultural Resources Section Manager must make all requests for expedited review.

-When there is an emergency declared by the President or Governor, PennDOT and SHPO will follow the procedures in Chapter XIII.
+When there is an emergency declared by the President or Governor, PennDOT and the SHPO will follow the procedures in Chapter XIII.